Showing Collections: 1 - 4 of 4

 Overview The focus of the Asian Pacific Studies Collection is Japanese American evacuation and internment during World War II.
 This includes photographs, posters, newspapers, class reports, syllabi, and other materials about Japanese-American life in Los Angeles before World War II, evacuation, internment, and life following release from the camps.
 Materials were collected by a professor of history at CSUDH.

 Overview This collection contains booklets, agendas, maps, travel guides, flyers, and other materials related to Fred Bradford and the Manzanar Committee.
 Subjects include the Manzanar incarceration camp and the Manzanar Committee.
+All of this collection is digitized and some of the material is available online.

 Overview The focus of the Henry Fukuhara Collection is the art, life, and work of watercolor artist Henry Fukuhara.
 It includes photographs and notes from various workshops called "paint-outs," held at former Japanese American concentration camps.
 The collection also includes photographs from exhibits, hand painted correspondence, flyers, gallery information, books, magazines, news clippings, and DVD's.
+Some of this collection has been digitized and is available online.

 Overview This collection contains one box of three letters addressed to Virginia B. Lowers, a former high school teacher at University High School in Los Angeles, California.
 The letter from Masaru Teshiba contains information regarding his experiences as an incarceree mostly while at Tule Lake Segregation Center, the letter from Thomas A. Reeves details his combat experiences, and the letter from W.W.
 [Escherich] describes events during his trips to Maui, Tientsin China, and Okinawa.